This post was originally published on August 14, 2019, and has been updated on June 5, 2020.

-The Federal Reserve is considering the monetary tools it would use to bolster the economy if short-term interest rates hit zero again, as seems likely to happen at some point.
-In addition to tools the Fed deployed during the Great Recession—forward guidance and quantitative easing (QE)—Fed officials are talking about yield curve control, sometimes called interest rate pegs.
+The Federal Reserve is considering the monetary tools it will use to bolster the economic recovery from the COVID-19 crisis.
+The Fed has already reduced interest rates to near zero and used two tools it deployed during the Great Recession—forward guidance and quantitative easing (QE).
+In addition to these, Fed officials are now talking about yield curve control, sometimes called interest rate caps.
 Here’s an introduction to yield curve control and how it might work in the United States.

 What is yield curve control, and why does it matter?

 In normal times, the Fed steers the economy by raising or lowering very short-term interest rates, such as the rate that banks earn on their overnight deposits.
-Under yield curve control (YCC), the Fed would target some longer-term rate and stand ready to buy long-term bonds to keep the rate from rising above its target.
+Under yield curve control (YCC), the Fed would target some longer-term rate and pledge to buy enough long-term bonds to keep the rate from rising above its target.
 This would be one way for the Fed to stimulate the economy if bringing short-term rates to zero isn’t enough.
-Current Fed Governors Richard Clarida and Lael Brainard have both said the Fed ought to consider adopting YCC, as have former Fed chairs Ben Bernanke and Janet Yellen.

-Yield curve control is different in one major respect from QE, the trillions of dollars in bond-buying that the Fed pursued during the Great Recession.
+Yield curve control is different in one major respect from QE, the trillions of dollars in bond-buying that the Fed pursued during the Great Recession and is pursuing in 2020.
 QE deals in quantities of bonds; YCC focuses on prices of bonds.
 Under QE, a central bank might announce that it plans to purchase, for instance, $1 trillion in Treasury securities.
 Because bond prices are inversely related to their yields, buying bonds and pushing up their price leads to lower longer-term rates.

 Under YCC, the central bank commits to buy whatever amount of bonds the market wants to supply at its target price.
 Once bond markets internalize the central bank’s commitment, the target price becomes the market price—who would be willing to sell the bond to a private investor for less than they could get by selling to the Fed?